 Section 1-56(3) of the IPA Act requires Illinois Solar for All incentives to be paid upon energization of a project, providing an upfront payment to the project developer, who then delivers ongoing services to the eligible customer.
-Since the transfer-of-ownership model is best able to capitalize on federal incentives after five to seven years, this poses a timing issue for promoting energy sovereignty.
+Since models that involve the transfer of ownership after five to seven years are best able to capitalize on federal incentives, this poses a timing issue for promoting energy sovereignty.
 Section 1-56(B)(2)(A)(i) of the Act does allow the Agency to "consider the inclusion of projects that promote ownership over time or that involve partial project ownership by communities, as promoting energy sovereignty."